comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark general RDD.md

 Recommended value is 3 partitions per CPU : each CPU will perform 3 tasks one after the other and the differences between each CPU will average out, resulting in less idle time.

 Adding too many partitions results in too much overhead.

+## Dataframes

+Dataframes store data in RDDs but with metadata (schema).

+They can load data from different sources : Hive tables (transform and save under a new Hive table), HDFS (csv, json, xml).

+By inheritance, dataframes are also immutable.